Skip to content

 Other behaviors that qualify as illegal housing discrimination under both federal and state Fair Housing Laws include the following.

-• Refusing to rent your home or provider services to a qualified tenant based on their sex.
+• Refusing to rent your home or provider services to a qualified tenant based on their sex or sexual orientation.

 • Falsely denying that your rental property is available.